 Working with data sizes often means dealing with large numbers in bytes, especially when handling logs, storage reports, or downloads.
-I’ve faced this many times while managing data exports or auditing storage usage.
+I have faced this many times while managing data exports or auditing storage usage.
 It’s hard to make sense of file sizes when everything is just a string of digits in bytes.
 So, I found it extremely useful to convert Bytes to MB & GB in Excel—making data much more readable and analysis-friendly.

 Let me walk you through how I do this step-by-step.